In this tutorial, we will see how to convert a PIE executable into a library.

-Actually, if we look at the header of a ELF PIE executable one can notice that it has the same type as a shared object (i.e. library)
+Examining the header of an ELF PIE executable reveals that it has the same type as a shared object (i.e., a library):

 $ readelf -h /usr/bin/ssh|grep Type